CDI25/CDI25/readme.md

 * Weer: https://www.knmi.nl/nederland-nu/klimatologie/uurgegevens/

 # Ground truth of real missing values
-* GPS: We have repaired the original GPS data according to the actual location, the repaired file is "location_ground_truth.csv” and the original missing data is "location_missing.csv”, where ``-200" indicates the observation is missing.
+* GPS: We have repaired the original GPS data according to the actual location.
+The corrected file is "location_ground_truth.csv", while the original file with missing data is "location_missing.csv".
+In this context, the value “-200” indicates that the observation is missing.
-* IMU: The original data is “data_processed.csv”, we use the higher-precision sensors' reading to get the ground truth, the process can be found in “data_preprocess.py”.
+* IMU: The original data is contained in "data_processed.csv".
+We utilized readings from higher-precision sensors to establish the ground truth.
+The processing details can be found in "data_preprocess.py".
-* Weer: The original data is in folder "weer", we use the nearest station's reading to get the ground truth, the process can be found in “data_preprocess.py”.
+* Weer: The original data is located in the "weer" folder.
+We used readings from the nearest station to determine the ground truth.
+The related processing information is also available in "data_preprocess.py".

 ### Preprocessing the MIMIC-III dataset